shepherd-06/LitGrid-VirtualGrid/README.md

 ### analysis/

-- `consumption_trend_analysis.py`: Conducts comprehensive trend analysis on electricity consumption data, including data fetching, statistical methods application, and visualization of trends.
+- `trend_analysis.py`: Conducts comprehensive trend analysis on electricity consumption/production/source/storage data, including data fetching, statistical methods application, and visualization of trends.
+It supports dynamic analysis based on user-defined intervals such as biweekly and monthly trends, as well as specific month analysis with a range.
-- `seasonality_detection.py`: Examines time-series data to extract and analyze seasonal patterns in electricity consumption using seasonal decomposition.
+- `seasonality_detection.py`: Examines time-series data to extract and analyze seasonal patterns in electricity consumption/production/source/storage using seasonal decomposition.
+This module dynamically handles multiple data sets based on user-selected tags, enabling customized decomposition and visualization of seasonal, trend, and residual components.
 - `outlier_detection.py`: Implements algorithms to detect anomalies in the data, indicating unusual consumption patterns or data issues.
 - `distribution_visualizer.py`: Visualizes the frequency distribution of electricity consumption values, helping to identify skewness or bimodality.
 - `key_metric_calculator.py`: Calculates key metrics such as mean, median, standard deviation, min, and max values to understand the distributions and variability in your data.